DIS-SIN/weasel/README.md

 cd wheremystufflives/development/weasel/
 sass sass/weasel.css.scss:sass/weasel.css
 ```
 This will create the css files you need.
-When your testing is done, move htem into the css directory
+When your testing is done, move item into the css directory

 * Assuming you have make, to watch the Sass source for changes and build the stylesheets automatically, run: